-Sean Fannin, CH, Dipl.CEM is a practitioner of Chinese Medicine, specializing in Chinese herbology, Medical Qigong, and client education.
+Sean Fannin, CH, Dipl.CEM is a practitioner of Chinese Medicine, specializing in Chinese herbal medicine.
 He has worked in a clinical practice that is based on the Chinese medical and philosophical classics since 1992.
-Sean's primary interest is in classical Asian philosophy and its application to modern life.
-This has formed the basis for his clinical practice, teaching and writing.

-From an early age Sean has been involved with practical applications of Asian philosophy.
-His professional education has been in the traditional manner including a six-year apprenticeship program with his father, Bill Fannin, which emphasized Oriental medical theory, Chinese herbology and client education.
-He has had advanced training in Chinese medical theory and applications & Medical Qigong practices over the past fifteen years as one of three private students accepted by Dr. Rong Rong Zheng, former director of the Shanghai Qigong Institute and former director of research and professor at the Shanghai Academy of Traditional Chinese Medicine.
+From an early age Sean has been involved with practical applications of Asian philosophy and the connections between movement and health.
+His professional education has been in the traditional manner including a six-year apprenticeship program with his father, Bill Fannin, which emphasized traditional Chinese medical theory, Chinese herbal medicine and client education.
+He has had advanced training in Chinese medical theory and applications & Medical Qigong practices as one of three private students accepted by Dr. Rong Rong Zheng,former director of research and professor at the Shanghai Academy of Traditional Chinese Medicine and former director of the Shanghai Qigong Institute.
 He has also had advanced studies, including classical Chinese medical texts, classical Chinese language and specific topic themes within classical Chinese medicine, with Elisabeth Rochat de la Vallee, internationally known scholar and translator of classical Chinese medical and philosophical texts and co-founder of the European School of Acupuncture.

-Sean is a diplomate of the College of Eastern Medicine with the American Association of Integrative Medicine and a practitioner level member of the American Organization of Bodywork Therapies of Asia.
+Sean is a diplomate of the College of Eastern Medicine with the American Association of Integrative Medicine, a practitioner level member of the American Organization of Bodywork Therapies of Asia was one of the first group of Parkour Fitness Specialists in the US, certified through Parkour Generations, and is boxing coach at Gallos Gym in Petaluma.
 He has experience teaching and presenting to the general public and at the college and professional levels.
 His writing has been published in Tai Chi Magazine, Qi Journal and Empty Vessel, the Journal of Contemporary Daoism.

 Nurturing the Gate of Life, Tai Chi Magazine, April 1999